Workers Compensation Insurance

 Workers’ Compensation Insurance Costs

 “Is it expensive?” might be the first question most business owners have about workers’ compensation insurance.
-The answer varies greatly from state to state.
+The answer varies greatly from state to state (since each state has different workers’ compensation laws) and the insurance company you go with.

 Generally, there are three factors that will determine your workers’ compensation premiums: